 In this NWO project, we replicated two influential infant studies: Marcus et al. (1999) and Kovács & Mehler (2009).
 The goal was to establish the robustness of the original results, by carrying out the experiments again in four different labs across the Netherlands.
 For this project, I collaborated with Andreea Geambasu, Claartje Levelt (PI), Daan van Renswoude, Elma Blom, Paula Fikkert, Sabine Hunnius, Caroline Junge, Josje Verhagen, Ingmar Visser and Frank Wijnen.

-In November 2016, I started a PhD Project titled 'Meta-linguistic awarenss in early (second) language acquisition'.
-This project investigates the common assumpution that children learn their first language entirely implicitly and without any conscious awareness of form and grammar.
+In February 2022 I defended my thesis 'Awareness and instruction when kindergarteners acquire language'.
+This project investigated the common assumpution that children learn their first language entirely implicitly and without any conscious awareness of form and grammar.
 Although the role of meta-linguistic awareness in adult language acquisition is extensively studied such research is virtually absent in the field of child language acquisition.
-In this project, I investigate whether children develop any meta-linguistic knowledge when acquiring a language.
-Using an Esperanto based miniature language, a first study investigates if young monolingual Dutch children show any awareness when acquiring a language.
-A follow-up study will investigate whether children might even benefit from this kind of awareness when acquiring a language.
+In this project, I investigated whether children develop any meta-linguistic knowledge when acquiring a language, and whether they make use of explicit instruction in this process.
+The project was supervised by Enoch Aboh, Sible Andringa and Judith Rispens.